Section 8 eviction notices

 you still owe at least 2 months' rent at the court hearing

-An outright possession order means you will be evicted.
+An outright possession order means you can be evicted.

 The court could stop your eviction if you are being evicted for these reasons: